TELUS-Emerging-IoT/TELUS-Devkit-Hardware-Tutorial/README.md

       Command: `sudo ./install.sh`

-4. After the command is ran, a series of questions are needed to be answered.
+4. After the command has run, a series of questions will needed to be answered.

+      a.
 Select **Cellular IoT App Shield** for Sixfab shield/HAT

       ![alt text](images/install_sh_step3.png)

+      b.
 Select **Cat-M1**

       ![alt text](images/install_sh_step4.png)

+      c.
 Type **y** to answer "Do you have updated kernel"

       ![alt text](images/select3.png)